The Jewelry of Dorothea Prühl

 In September, in the Nancy and Rich Kinder Building at the MFAH, The Jewelry of Dorothea Prühl presents 26 necklaces and brooches created since the mid-1970s by the renowned German jewelry artist Dorothea Prühl, who is recognized worldwide for her sculptural forms rendered in wood and metal.

-Comprised of an extraordinary promised gift to the MFAH by the Rotasa Foundation Trust, which has granted the museum the largest single holding of Prühl’s jewelry in the world, this is the first exhibition in the United States dedicated to the artist.
+Comprised predominantly of an extraordinary promised gift to the MFAH by the Rotasa Foundation Trust, which has granted the museum the largest single holding of Prühl’s jewelry in the world, this is the first exhibition in the United States dedicated to the artist.

 Artist list